lich-uct/molpher-lib/doc/source/usage/installation.rst

 Installation
 ============

 In this section, we discuss various methods of installation.
-There are also instructions on how to build the library from source and other comments useful to library developers.
+You will also find instructions on how to build the library from source and create conda packages.

-..  note:: As of yet, the library is only available for **Linux** and will only run
+..  note:: As of yet, the library is only available for Linux.
+However, support for other platforms is
-        on **64-bit** systems.
-However, support for other platforms is on the roadmap as well.
+        on the roadmap as well.
         If you are interested in a build for a different platform, feel free to express your wish on the `issue tracker <https://github.com/lich-uct/molpher-lib/issues>`_.

 Installation with Anaconda
 --------------------------

-If you want to use the library from Python environment, this is probably the best way for you to install.
+This is probably the best way for you to install if you want easy access to both the C++ and Python parts of the library.
 All you need to do is either get the full `Anaconda <https://www.continuum.io/downloads>`_ distribution or its lightweight variant, `Miniconda <http://conda.pydata.org/miniconda.html>`_.